ddevault/PartyCraft/README.md

 If there are any additional features you would like, or any problems you encounter while using PartyCraft, please do not hesitate to [create an issue](https://github.com/SirCmpwn/Craft.Net/issues).

-PartyCraft is a work in progress, and many features may be lacking.
-However, the current feature list
-includes:

-* Support for 12w34b Minecraft clients
-* Support for vanilla Anvil worlds

 ## Usage